Khazarkar

 NativeBal-Kriav

-Khazarkar civilization broke down after leaving the safety and security of Otriring.
+In 1512 HE, the Khazarkars were driven north by the Hive Swarms ravaging what would become better known as the Hive Region.
+They passed through Gwaelergoth into the southern tracts of Gulimbor.
+Over the next three centuries, Khazarkar civilization declined.
 They regressed into tribes led by family groups.
 In a constant state of conflict, competing for resources and numbers, alliances were formed by marriages.
 These marriages of the most influential and powerful resulted in the elite families.
-Since the time of the Kingdom of Belkazim (250 - 275), these elite families, the Minâth-Nôrî, have had a considerable influence on the direction of the Khazarkar Empire.
+Since the time of the Kingdom of Belkazim (250 - 275), these elite families, the Minâth-Nôrî, have held a considerable influence on the direction of the Khazarkar Empire.

 Like the governments of the past, the Minâth are responsible for appointing positions.
 There are no voting rights for the Terrant and the Corralum.
 The Minâth write the laws and define the social customs.
 The others follow, or take the crack of the whip.